-To book a consultation, please go to our booking page.
+To book a consultation with a top lawyer, please go to our booking page.
 Scroll down on the booking page and enter the date and time that you want.

-You can also call our law firm directly at 1-844-466-6529.
-You will answer a few questions and then someone will call you to tell you the process and costs.
-We have lawyers that can help you anywhere in British Columbia or Ontario.
-Our lawyers work with our clients over the phone, email, and video conferencing.
-This saves money on rent, and we can therefore offer lower rates.
+You can also call directly at 1-844-466-6529.
+You will answer a few questions.
+After that, a top lawyer will call you to tell you the process and costs.
+There are lawyers who can help you anywhere in British Columbia or Ontario.
+The lawyers work with our clients over the phone, email, and video conferencing.
+This saves money on rent, and we can, therefore, offer lower rates.

 What is collaborative divorce?